PiyushTri/SmartMirror/README.md

-## Welcome to GitHub Pages
+## Welcome

-This is a
+This is a DIY project where i have created a smart mirror Microcomputer .

 You can use the [editor on GitHub](https://github.com/PiyushTri/SmartMirror/edit/master/README.md) to maintain and preview the content for your website in Markdown files.